HuuDatDo/HuuDatDo.github.io/_pages/about.md

 I am an undergraduate student at [VinUniversity](https://vinuni.edu.vn/), working closely with [Professor Wray Buntine](https://bayesian-models.org/) and [Professor Laurent El Ghaoui](https://people.eecs.berkeley.edu/~elghaoui/).
 I had the opportunity to intern at the [Advanced Machine Intelligence Lab (AMI Lab) at KAIST](https://ami.kaist.ac.kr/) under the supervision of [Professor Tae Hyun Oh](https://ami.kaist.ac.kr/members/tae-hyun-oh) and collaborated with [Professor Minsu Cho](https://cvlab.postech.ac.kr/~mcho/) from POSTECH.
 Additionally, I am conducting research with [Professor Luu Anh Tuan](https://tuanluu.github.io/index.html) at NTU.

+📩 Contact: <a href="mailto:22dat.dh@vinuni.edu.vn" target="_blank" rel="noopener noreferrer">22dat.dh[at]vinuni.edu.vn</a><br>
+<a href="https://scholar.google.com/citations?user=QSV452QAAAAJ&hl=en" target="_blank" rel="noopener noreferrer"><i class="fa-brands fa-google-scholar"></i> Google Scholar</a>&nbsp;&nbsp;

 **My research** focuses on understanding and reconstructing intelligence through computational methods.
-I am also passionate about applying AI to tackle global challenges in climate change, physics, economics, and medical science.
 Specifically:

 <!-- **My research** focuses on addressing the questions that emerge from achieving compositionality in both understanding and generation of AI systems: -->

-<li> Compositional understanding: Humans understand the world with different modalities (language, vision, sound, touch, etc) in a compositional, synchronous manner.
-Can we build AI systems that can learn compositional, generalizable representations across different modal domains and perform many novel and complex tasks?</li>
+ - **Compositional understanding:** Humans understand the world with different modalities (language, vision, sound, touch, etc) in a compositional, synchronous manner.
+Can we build AI systems that can learn compositional, generalizable representations across different modal domains and perform many novel and complex tasks?
-<li> Compositional generation: Imagination and reasoning play a vital role in human-level intelligence.
-How can we develop AI systems that faithfully generate novel data in “imagination” and use it as mental simulation engines supporting understanding, learning, reasoning, and even complex generation itself?</li>
+ - **Compositional generation:** Imagination and reasoning play a vital role in human-level intelligence.
+How can we develop AI systems that faithfully generate novel data in “imagination” and use it as mental simulation engines supporting understanding, learning, reasoning, and even complex generation itself?
-<li> Efficient ML: The human brain operates on an extremely low power supply and learns from data much more efficiently.
-Can we incorporate other natural priors such as symmetries, equivariance, and iterative inference into the AI system to learn more efficiently and still be scalable?</li>
+ - **Efficient ML:** The human brain operates on an extremely low power supply and learns from data much more efficiently.
+Can we incorporate other natural priors such as symmetries, equivariance, and iterative inference into the AI system to learn more efficiently and still be scalable?

+ I am also passionate about applying AI to tackle global challenges in robotics, physics, economics, climate change, and medical science.